KryptoComputerDudesMinusAdam/KryptoGame/README.md

 <p align="center"><img width=12.5% src="https://github.com/KryptoComputerDudesMinusAdam/KryptoGame"></p>
 <h1 align="center">Krypto Game</h1>
 <p align="center">Computer Security Group Project</p>
-<p align="center">By: Matthew Lee... thats it just me baby</p>
+<p align="center">By: Matthew Lee, Xavier LaRosa, Manohar Chitoda, Adam Chang, Malcom Akinseye and Shireen Ahmad</p>
 <br>

 ## Objective

 - The objective of this project is to illsutrate a simple, real life simulation of interactions between two messengers (Alice and Bob) and an adversary (Chuck) attempting to infiltrate their conversations.
 The catch is that the conversations are encrypted with various (3) encryptions in which the adversary will have to decrypt.

 ## How to set up
 - Server